rkrawczyk98/Shop/README.md

   Step 4.
 Go back to Steps 1 through 4 and repeat for the other services.

-Configure runtime configuration to run all projects at once.
+Configure startup to run all microservices projects at once.
-Run the application.
+Run the application using http.